mratose/cryptoAppComparison/README.md

                                   from avw_chart_details
                                   where asset_id = 'BTC'
 ``
- This view is used within CoinCryptChartData
+ This view is used within CoinCryptChartData.
+This view accepts the base currency.
+All 4 cryptocurrency are in a currency pair with 'BUL'

  ## Models